ThinkGeek

-ThinkGeek is an American former retailer that catered to computer enthusiasts and "geek culture".
+ThinkGeek was an American retailer that catered to computer enthusiasts and "geek culture".
 Described as a "Sharper Image for sysadmins", their merchandise has been likened to "toys for adults, novelties designed to appeal to both your inner child and your inner grad student."
 These include clothing, electronic and scientific gadgets, unusual computer peripherals, office toys, pet toys, child toys, and caffeinated drinks and candy.
-ThinkGeek was founded in 1999, was based in Fairfax, Virginia, and is owned by Geeknet, a subsidiary of GameStop.
+ThinkGeek was founded in 1999 and was based in Fairfax, Virginia.
+The brand is currently owned by Geeknet, a subsidiary of GameStop.